-b Some experts may repeat CD4 count every 3 months in patients with low baseline CD4 count (<200-300 cells/mm) before ART but every 6 months in those who initiated ART at higher CD4 cell count (e.g., >300 cells/mm).
+a Some experts may repeat CD4 count measurement every 3 months in patients with low baseline CD4 counts (<200-300 cells/mm) before ART but every 6 months in those who initiated ART at higher CD4 counts (e.g., >300 cells/mm).

-c The following are examples of clinically indicated scenarios: changes in a patient's clinical status that may decrease CD4 count and thus prompt initiation of prophylaxis for opportunistic infections (OI), such as new HIV-associated symptoms, or initiation of treatment with medications which are known to reduce CD4 cell count.
+b The following are examples of clinically indicated scenarios: changes in a patient's clinical status that may decrease CD4 count and thus prompt initiation of prophylaxis for opportunistic infection, such as new HIV-associated symptoms, or initiation of treatment with medications that are known to reduce CD4 count.